shenghuanjie/bash-otp/README.md

   tokenname.enc
   ```

-  2. You should do the same for your plain password for the Savio cluster.
-(Without ONP)
+  2. You should do the same for your plain password of your account on the Savio cluster.
+(Without One Time Passcode)
   store it in "keys/tokenname"
   > It should be noted that the file name of your password can be the same as the token
   If you use different names, password file name needs to be specified after tokenname